jaykang920/x2clr/model/Instance/doc/distribution.md

      - the SingleThreadFlow queue is used for received and posted events at the same time
      - the message filtering only works with _Channel / Channel subscribed to Hub
      - Posted events need to wait received event processing till it can be posted to remote.
+     - using Preprocess to set Channel for received events can solve the queueing delay issue.

 ## Possible Solutions